-Prospectus • You must submit a prospectus outlining your proposed topic to your mentor, the Croft Institute, and your third reader by Friday, March 2.
-You will receive feedback on your prospectus by Monday, March 5, and you must submit a revised prospectus by Monday, March 19.
+Prospectus • You must submit a prospectus outlining your proposed topic to your mentor, the Croft Institute, and your third reader by Friday, March 1.
+You will receive feedback on your prospectus by Monday, March 4, and you must submit a revised prospectus by Monday, March 18.
 The prospectus should include an articulation of your research question and methodology, an identification of the primary sources (quantitative data or texts) you plan to use, a brief review of the scholarly literature relevant to your topic, and a proposed outline of your chapters.
 It is important for your research question to be specific and answerable using your proposed methodology and sources.
-We strongly recommend the use of sources written in the language you have been studying for Croft.
+We strongly recommend the use of sources, either primary or secondary, written in the language you have been studying for Croft.
 If your mentor cannot help you with them, ask your third reader or Croft language advisor for help.
 If you plan to interview human subjects or conduct surveys, you need to speak to your mentor immediately about getting your research proposal approved by the university's Institutional Review Board.

-Thesis Writers' Conference • There will be a thesis writers' conference between Monday, March 26 and Tuesday, March 27.
+Thesis Writers' Conference • There will be a thesis writers' conference between Monday, March 25 and Tuesday, March 26.
 During the conference, you give a ten-minute overview of your prospectus, after which the faculty and other students in attendance will ask questions.
 This presentation must include an audiovisual component, typically a PowerPoint presentation.
 I will be contacting you late in September to schedule the conference and to give you additional instructions.

-Preliminary Research Product • You will submit your preliminary research product to your mentor by Friday, May 4.
-Your mentor will tell you exactly what he or she expects, but it is important for you to have completed a substantial portion of your analysis (whether qualitative or quantitative) before the end of the fall semester.
+Preliminary Research Product • You will submit your preliminary research product to your mentor by Friday, May 3.
+Your mentor will tell you exactly what he or she expects, but it is important for you to have completed a substantial portion of your analysis (whether qualitative or quantitative) before the end of the semester.
 You may also start writing your introduction and background material, but concentrate on doing your analysis rather than summarizing other people's work.
 That way, if your analysis does not turn out the way you expect, you will still have time to make adjustments.
-Remember, the first complete draft of your thesis is due only six weeks into the spring semester, i.e., by the middle of February.